andrewacashner/hearingfaithms/chapters/chapter-3.md

 The first four lines are the same, except that Jalón's text has *Cantores* (singers) instead of *Voces* (voices) and *Niño* (child) instead of *Rey* (king).
-The coplas of *Cantores* are close to those in the 1642 *Voces*.
+The first two coplas of *Cantores* are identical to those in the 1642 *Voces*.

 At the same time, *Cantores* also significantly modifies the text to suit a different performance context and aesthetic goals.
-One copla is modified to include an explicit reference to the Three Kings, suitable for the performance of *Cantores* at Epiphany in Seville.
+Verses are added in the estribillo and a new copla is included that explicitly reference the Three Kings, suitable for the performance of *Cantores* at Epiphany in Seville.
-The end of the *introducción* in *Voces* is moved to serve as the final copla in *Cantores*.
+The end of the *introducción* in *Voces* (*Por sol comienza una Gloria*) is moved to serve as the final copla in *Cantores*.
 The whole *eco* section at the end of the 1642 *Voces* is omitted, so that the estrillo ends with the couplet *Todo en el hombre es subir/ y todo en Dios es bajar*.